What Does Pain Under Right Breast Bra Line Mean?

 What causes pain on the right side of the breast?

 Pain on the right side under the breast is commonly caused by muscle strain from overexertion or sudden movements.
 However, it might indicate more serious conditions such as gallbladder disease.
 Other potential causes include costochondritis, pleural disorders, and rib injuries.
+Pain can also be due to cyclic breast pain related to hormone changes or noncyclic breast pain from other causes.

 What Causes Pain Under The Bra Line?

 Pain under the bra line is most commonly caused by muscle strain due to physical exertion or improper movement.
 It is a symptom of underlying conditions such as gallbladder disease, costochondritis (inflammation of the cartilage in the chest), and gastritis (inflammation of the stomach lining).
+Changes in hormone levels, use of the contraceptive pill, or a breast abscess can also cause pain in this area.

 Why does the right side of my ribs hurt under my breast?